 Ria Noveria holds a Master of Business Administration from the Institute of Technology of Bandung.
 She is a notarial specialist and has a Bachelor's degree in Civil Law from Padjadjaran University.

-(7) The requirement for corporate officers to hold shares as set out in the internal regulations does not apply to directors representing the Company's controlling shareholder.
+(1) The requirement for corporate officers to hold shares as set out in the internal regulations does not apply to directors representing the Company's controlling shareholder.

-Date of first appointment: 1 June 2020
+1 June 2020